 Dr Arun Vishwanath brief bio

-I study the “people problem” of cyber security.
+I, Dr. Arun Vishwanath from New York, study the “people problem” of cyber security.

 My research focuses on improving individual, organizational, and national resilience to cyber attacks by focusing on the weakest links in cyber security—all of us Internet users.